 Sample Lesson Planning

-The lesson plan template below can help you plan activities that target specific Foundations and Standards, while addressing the interrelatedness of development.
+The following lesson plan template can help you plan activities that target specific Foundations and Standards, while addressing the interrelatedness of development.
 For more information on how to utilize the lesson plan template, see the three completed sample lessons below it.
 Each sample lesson describes a developmentally appropriate anchor text and accompanying concrete activity.
 They then explain how that text and activity can be used to target various Foundations and Standards in different domains and content areas.
-Given that “development and learning proceed at varying rates from child to child,”1 each example also describes teaching strategies you can use to support children at varying levels, as they engage in the activities.
+Given that “development and learning proceed at varying rates from child to child,”2 each example also describes teaching strategies you can use to support children at varying levels, as they engage in the activities.